FFFiend/Maze-Game-LoginRegistration/README.md

 - Adding a go back to home screen option from the game screen
 - Changing the implementation of the redrawMaze method in GamePanelPresenter so that it does not rely on MazeInteractor

+# So what are you waiting for?
+Clone the repo and run Main!